This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - What are the predators of the butterfly?

-- Why do birds not eat monarch butterflies?
+- Will birds eat monarch butterflies?

 - Do cardinals eat butterflies?